-The purpose of lesson planning is to enable children to incrementally refine and develop their skilfulness and decision-making so there is clear improvement in quality - for example - control, variation, consistency, fluidity.
+The purpose of lesson planning, with the support of the GetSet4PE scheme, is to enable children to incrementally refine and develop their skilfulness and decision-making so there is clear improvement in quality - for example - control, variation, consistency, fluidity.

-The principles which underpin good lesson planning (Z-Planning) are:
+The principles which underpin good lesson planning are:

-- each lesson builds on learning achieved and addresses areas identified in the previous lesson, - > allowing the children time to reflect and discuss feedback about what has been improved or achieved during the session; - reflect the story of the children's learning, allowing a design of learning that is driven by the children's needs, recognising the learning and promoting maximum improvement, - each lesson will have clear, refined learning intentions, - > shared with the children to maximise engagement with the learning opportunity; and - designed with focus on the unit of learning established in the U-Plan - evaluations of improvement lead directly to the learning intentions for the next lesson, - these are discussed and generated with the children, promoting ownership and relevance for further learning; - assessment is ongoing and formative - observational/formative assessments with 3 children (HA/MA/LA) are completed at the end of each session to promote overall vision of performance.
+- each lesson builds on learning achieved and addresses areas identified in the previous lesson, - allowing the children time to reflect and discuss feedback about what has been improved or achieved during the session; - reflect the story of the children's learning, allowing a design of learning that is driven by the children's needs, recognising the learning and promoting maximum improvement, - each lesson will have clear, refined learning intentions, - > shared with the children to maximise engagement with the learning opportunity; and - > designed with focus on the unit of learning - evaluations of improvement lead directly to the learning intentions for the next lesson, - these are discussed and generated with the children, promoting ownership and relevance for further learning; - assessment is ongoing and formative - observational/formative assessments are completed at the end of each unit to promote overall vision of performance.